SUMMARY CMI

 1. Why am I using Imatinib GH?

 Imatinib GH contains the active ingredient imatinib mesilate.
-Imatinib GH is used to treat adults who have chronic myeloid leukaemia (CML) and acute lymphoblastic leukaemia with Philadelphia chromosome positive (Ph-positive ALL).
+Imatinib GH is used to treat adults who have certain types of cancer and leukaemia.

 Do not use if you have ever had an allergic reaction to Imatinib GH or any of the ingredients listed at the end of the CMI.